-You will find the oldest church in town nestled within the Venetian castle walls.
-The 17th century basilica of Agios Athanasios is worth a visit, and often plays host to weddings, baptisms and celebrations.
+You will find the oldest church in the town nestled within the Venetian castle walls.
+The 17th-century basilica of Agios Athanasios is worth a visit, and often plays host to weddings, baptisms, and celebrations.

 There are waymarkers that indicate the route that you need to follow to complete the trail.
 However, there are portions of the route where you need to follow the roadside.
 As such, it is advisable to download an offline map.

 This walking path is relatively easy for people of all ages and fitness levels.
 However the inclines are steep, so take your time.
 You can visit the breathtaking monasteries of Evangelismos, Agia Varvara, Prodromos, and Sotiros.